salehmuhaysin/DFIR-Tools/README.md

 [PDF-Parser & pdfid](https://blog.didierstevens.com/programs/pdf-tools/) | Python script to parse PDF files [Snowman](https://derevenets.com/) | Is an executable decompiler to C/C++
-[exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) | Tool extract the metadata for a given file
+[exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) | Tool extract the metadata for a given file [PE-Sieve](https://github.com/hasherezade/pe-sieve) | Tool take PID and check if the original file same as the file loaded in memory

 ---